kleydon/prisma-session-store/README.md

 #### MySQL

-If you are using MySQL as your datasource provider you may also need change the type of your data column to be TEXT:
+If you are using MySQL as your datasource provider you may also need change the type of your data column to TEXT:

 ```sql
 USE your-database